trexminer/T-Rex/README.md

     -d, --devices                  Comma separated list of CUDA devices to use.
                                    Device IDs start counting from 0.
         --ab-indexing              Afterburner indexing (same as default but starts from 1).
+        --devices-info             Print list of available CUDA compatible devices in the system.
     -i, --intensity                GPU intensity 8-25 (default: auto).
                                    Controls the GPU workload size, in other words how many nonces the miner is processing "in one go": N = 2 ^ intensity